TLC’s Response and Updates to the COVID-19 novel coronavirus

-Tri-Lakes Cares is still closed to the public for onsite client services.
-We plan to remain closed until at least January 1, 2021.
+Tri-Lakes Cares is currently closed to the public for onsite client services.

 We are a connection point for many in our community and we are committed to working together to try to prevent and slow the spread of infectious disease.
 We are actively monitoring the rapidly evolving novel coronavirus (COVID-19) situation and we are using guidance from local, county, state, and federal entities to inform any changes to our policies and practices.

 TLC strives to make emergency food, financial, and medical assistance available to all who need it during this challenging time.
 We are continuing to use remote and no-contact service options to provide grocery services, financial assistance services, and medical assistance services.
 TLC’s financial and medical assistance services may include rent/mortgage assistance, utility payments, medical assistance and medical payments, car repair assistance, etc.